Unroadworthy car trailers: photos of mending a typical example of corrosion and suspension failure.

 the Trelgo T50 but they were old stock - they have since been rebadged FRANC.

-You'd normally only use the tipping mechanism with a trailer coupled up to a vehicle, for safety reasons.
+You'd normally only use the tipping mechanism with a trailer safely hitched up to a vehicle, for safety reasons.

 |Advert from Bridgewater